 While the Unemployment Insurance Code presently requires an employer to provide requested information within a "reasonable time" or face a conclusive presumption the employee is entitled to the maximum amount of benefits, this bill would instead set a 10-day deadline before such a conclusive presumption arose.
-However, as before, the director would still have the discretion to award less upon concluding a lesser amount is owed the claimant.
 This bill would similarly provide that if an employer with five or more claimants has failed to respond within the ten-pay period for any claimant, then all claimants would be conclusively entitled to the maximum amount owed, subject to the director's discretion to award a lesser amount.